The Pinehurst Apartments

 4511–4523 Pine St. & 324–334 S. 45th St.

 Placed on the National Register of Historic Places January 6, 1987

-The Pinehurst Apartments are an outstanding example of a transitional type of middle-class housing briefly in vogue in Philadelphia in the early twentieth century.
+The Pinehurst Apartments, also known as Pine Street Place and Pine Terrace, are an outstanding example of a transitional type of middle-class housing briefly in vogue in Philadelphia in the early twentieth century.
 The Pinehurst Apartments represent an effort to build economically in a grand scale an d style that would attract middle-class residents who were moving into West Philadelphia in the first decades of the twentieth century.
 Although their design is most closely linked to earlier row houses in Philadelphia, these apartments also contain elements that foreshadow later low-rise, garden court apartments.
 With their three-story colonnaded porches, the Pinehurst Apartments are one of the most monumental of such transitional, middle-class apartment rows found in West Philadelphia.